purvaash06/NIKE-landing-page-clone/README.md

 # NIKE-landing-page-clone
-A responsive page clone built with HTML , CSS , JavaScript and GSAP
+A responsive page clone built with HTML , CSS ,  and GSAP